m-petersson/crud/README.md

 ## Description

+This application uses Express, MongoDB, handlebars, and the Model view controller (MVC) design pattern.
+A user can register an account, and then log in, to view their own snippets, and create, update and delete snippets.

 On the homepage you can register a new account, log in, and see all snippets created by all users.
 ![crud1](https://user-images.githubusercontent.com/112863208/201315343-0d94fe65-6a94-4574-be47-919596c65fd0.png)